smhr/ska-src-training-containers/Talks/hands-on-gitlab/README.md

 # Session: Hands on GitLab

-# SKA regional centre training event: Hands-on Containerization
+## SKA regional centre training event: Hands-on Containerization

 The Science User Engagement (SUE) group of the SKA Regional Centre Steering Commitee is glad to announce the SKA Regional Centre Training Event Series: Hands-on Containerization.
+In this session we will work on GitLab, a code hosting platform for version control and collaboration.

 <HR>